 Ensure that your engine oil is at the recommended level at all time, if you don’t want your car to break down on the road all of a sudden.
-Your vehicle needs engine oil to run and checking the oil of your car at a regular basis would save you from frustration.
+Your vehicle needs engine oil to run and checking the oil of your car on a regular basis would save you much frustration.
 You can check the oil level by yourself, all you need do is clean your dipstick and insert it inside the cool engine, the oil level will be obvious when you lift out the dipstick.
-The recommended oil level is indicated on the owner’s manual, check if you don’t know it and fill up the engine if it’s below that but don’t overfill.
+The recommended oil level is indicated on the owner’s manual, it is important to check this if you don’t know what the recommended oil level should be.
+Add oil if it’s below the minimum level and stop adding oil when at or just below the top line or the “Max” mark.
+Extra caution should be made to not overfill.
 The engine capacity and oil grade of your vehicle determines how far it will go before it needs an oil replacement.

 This is another indispensable part of your vehicle, your car would be unable to start without its battery.
 That’s why it requires a frequent inspection.
 The number one thing you should check is the battery connections, they need to be tight and clean.
-Add baking soda to water and use it to wipe off any acid corrosion you find.
-If the corrosion doesn’t remove, contact your mechanic.
+Add a little baking soda to water and use it to wipe off any acid corrosion you find.
+If the corrosion is hard to remove, contact your mechanic.
 If it isn’t a dry battery, you can add distilled water to maintain electrolyte levels.

 Examine the Brakes

-Your vehicle needs a mechanical attention if the brakes are vibrating abnormally or if they are producing a grinding or squealing sound.
-Brakes sometimes fail when there are residuals of moisture on brake fluid, so you need to monitor that regularly.
-Your brakes will easily wear and tear and need regular replacement if your driving condition entails frequent stops.
+Your vehicle needs mechanical attention if the brakes are vibrating abnormally or if they are producing a grinding or squealing sound.
+Your brakes will easily wear and tear and need regular replacement if you experience frequent stop and go driving.
 Brake pads often lasts as long as 20,000 miles before they will need to be replaced but this highly depends on the type of vehicle.